If you’ve never come across the term “earnout agreement” before, don’t worry.

 In the context of an earnout contract, the term ‘payout factors‘ refers to the specific performance metrics that set the guidelines for when and what amount of additional payments you’ll receive.

-Such elements might encompass aspects like revenue, SDE and EBITDA, net income, or other fiscal milestones.
+Such elements might encompass aspects like revenue growth, net income, or other fiscal milestones.

 Engaging in thoughtful negotiations surrounding these payout factors and delineating them with clarity in the agreement is important.